ashishBharadwaj/smartVid/README.md

 # smartVid
-Given an input video and a clear image of a person the program can extract all the frames of the person from the video and genrates a summary video.
+Given an input video and a clear image of a person the program can extract all the frames of the person from the video and genrate a summary video.

 # Input Image
 	![Rock](rock.png)